pforret/blog.splashing/_topic/country/seychelles.md

 ---
 # Seychelles

-Seychelles, officially the Republic of Seychelles, is an archipelagic island country consisting of 115 islands in the Indian Ocean at the eastern edge of the Somali Sea.
+Seychelles, officially the Republic of Seychelles, is an archipelagic state consisting of 115  islands in the Indian Ocean.
 Its capital and largest city, Victoria, is 1,500 kilometres  east of mainland Africa.
-Nearby island countries and territories include the Comoros, Madagascar, Mauritius, and the French overseas regions of Mayotte and Réunion to the south; and Maldives and the Chagos Archipelago  to the east.
-It is the least populous sovereign African country, with an estimated 2020 population of 98,462.Seychelles was uninhabited prior to being encountered by Europeans in the 16th century.
+Nearby island countries and territories include the Comoros, Madagascar, Mauritius, and the French  overseas departments of Mayotte and Réunion to the south; and Maldives and the Chagos Archipelago   to the east.
+It is the least populated sovereign African country, with an estimated 2020 population of  98,462.Seychelles was uninhabited prior to being encountered by Europeans in the 16th century.
 It faced competing French and British interests until coming under full British control in the late  18th century.

 ## Unsplash photos